Florida school shooting timeline

 12:49 p.m.

-Cruz attended a briefing in a Fort Lauderdale courtroom, where a judge ruled that already-sealed documents could remain that way, WPTV reports.
+Cruz arrived at a Fort Lauderdale courtroom for a hearing that started at 1 p.m.
+During the hearing, a judge ruled that already-sealed documents remain that way, WPTV reported.

 Fox News’ Shira Bush, Kathleen Joyce and The Associated Press contributed to this report.